St. Louis, Missouri, USA

 Gregg Berger is a voice actor known for voicing Grimlock, Odie, and Jecht.

-Take a visual walk through his career and see 361 images of the characters he's voiced and listen to 58 clips that showcase his performances.
+Take a visual walk through their career and see 361 images of the characters they've voiced and listen to 58 clips that showcase their performances.

 Trivia & Fun Facts:

 - Favorite Role: Cornfed (Duck Man), Grimlock (Transformers)

 - Favorite Characters (that he didn't voice): Elroy Jetson, Bugs Bunny